Taylor Poole

 Taylor Nicholas Poole (born 15 July 1992) is a former motorcycle speedway rider from Australia.

 Career

 Poole made his British leagues debut during the 2010 Premier League speedway season, where he rode for Stoke Potters.

-The following season in 2011, he signed for Ipswich Witches for the 2011 Premier League speedway season.
+The following season in 2011, Poole signed for Ipswich Witches for the 2011 Premier League speedway season.
 He was part of the Ipswich team that won the Premier League Four-Team Championship, held on 23 October 2011, at Beaumont Park Stadium.

-He stayed with Ipswich for the 2012 season and also won the Australian Under-21 Individual Speedway Championship.
+Poole stayed with Ipswich for the 2012 season and also won the Australian Under-21 Individual Speedway Championship.

-His final season in Britain was in 2014 with the Sheffield Tigers for the 2014 Premier League speedway season.
+Poole's final season in Britain was in 2014 with the Sheffield Tigers for the 2014 Premier League speedway season.

 Family

 His father Mick Poole was also a speedway rider.